 In the ClassroomShare stories from the site on your interactive whiteboard or projector when learning about character traits such as sportsmanship, perseverance, and responsibility.
 Use the site as a resource when problems arise in the classroom such as bullying, intolerance, or special needs awareness.
 Have students use resources from the website as models for writing their own articles or expand learning with the challenge to create a podcast.
-Use a site such as PodOmatic (reviewed here).
+Use a site such as podOmatic, reviewed here.
 Use the stories as models for writing activities and essays.
 Your students could also draw inspiration from this site to create values comics.
 Have students create printed comics (or rough drafts) using Printable Comic Strip Templates, reviewed here, or exchange paper for a digital online comic with one or two characters.
 Use ToonyTool, reviewed here.
 Students can create an online comic strip by using Write Comics, reviewed here.

 Grades2 to 12

 In the ClassroomThis would be a fantastic way to find out what students know about a topic prior to studying in class.
 Use this as a review, to learn vocabulary, or for rich learning opportunities.
 Have students create their own games/activities to share with the class.
 Learning support students would respond well to creating review games rather than doing "traditional" review.